sitinc/journey-discovery-getting-started/README.md

 ### Usage

-Explore the code and outputs in the Jupyter notebook under notes/journey-discovery-getting-started.ipynb.
+Explore the code and outputs in [the Jupyter notebook](https://github.com/sitinc/journey-discovery-getting-started/blob/main/notes/journey-discovery-getting-started.ipynb).

 To run the examples yourself, you will need to create a file, conf/dev.env with the following environment variables: